 Meniscus tears.
 The meniscus is a rubbery C-shape disc that cushions your knee.
 It acts as a shock-absorber when you stand, walk, jump or run.
 The meniscus helps spread weight evenly, so your bones don’t rub together.
 Tears to the meniscus are often caused by sudden twisting or other things you might performing recreational-type activities.

 Cartilage injury or wear and tear.
 When the cartilage covering of our bones gets injured, this can cause a piece to break off and get caught in the knee joint.
 Cartilage in your knee can also wear thin or break down, commonly known as arthritis.

 Treatments and Physical Therapy for Popping in the Knee

 Sometimes popping in the knee is due to age-related wear and tear from osteoarthritis.
 Over-the-counter pain relievers like nonsteroidal anti-inflammatory drugs might help other symptoms of this condition.
-If popping in your knee is happening due to some kind of inflammation, like tendinitis, your doctor might recommend anti-inflammatory medications.
+If popping in your knee is happening due to some kind of inflammation.
+Your doctor might recommend anti-inflammatory medications.
 The R.I.C.E. method is also beneficial, which stands for rest, ice (the area for 20-minute periods multiple times a day), compression g the area, and elevating it.
 In more severe cases, your doctor may suggest corticosteroid injections to help reduce inflammation to the area.

 You are probably wondering will I need physical therapy for popping in the knee; the possibility could be yes.
 During physical therapy, your course of treatment may consist of manual therapy to help improve tightness in the joint and tissue/muscles surrounding the knee.
 ROM exercises may be prescribed if you are lacking ROM.
 Strength exercises may be performed to help stabilize and strengthen the knee during activities such as running, walking, or squatting.
 The use of ice or heat pack may be used during your course of treatment.